Metrilo/custom-integration/README.md

 # Metrilo custom integration tutorial

-**Note: This guide is intended to be used by developers.
+:warning: **This guide is intended to be used by developers.
 If you're not a developer - please find one and come back later :)**

-Metrilo helps you track the events that the people visiting your shop do - such as viewing specific pages or products, adding products to the cart, making orders, etc. The provided data is transformed into different reports and analytics metrics you could benefit from.
+Metrilo helps you track the events that the people visiting your shop do - viewing specific pages or products, adding products to the cart, making orders, etc. The provided data is transformed into different reports and analytics metrics you could benefit from.

 For more information about Metrilo and its features please visit [the official website](https://www.metrilo.com/).